pologrp/polo/docs/examples/gradient.rst

 .. literalinclude:: /../examples/gradient.cpp
   :language: cpp

-In PBOpt, the ``algorithm::singlestage`` class is an abstraction of a family of algorithms.
+In POLO, the ``algorithm::singlestage`` class is an abstraction of a family of algorithms.
 With the default settings, it represents the gradient descent algorithm with a constant step-size.
 For convex quadratic minimization problems, it is known that the best constant step-size for the gradient descent iterations